 You may also feel fatigued on such a low-calorie diet, especially if you participate in sports or other physically demanding activities.
 A 1,200-calorie diet is also likely to make you feel hungry so you experience extreme cravings and have trouble sticking to your plan, so you actually undermine your goal of weight loss.

 When consuming a 1,200 calorie-a-day meal plan with snacks, focus on eating foods that have a lot of volume, but are low in calories.
 Such foods include green leafy vegetables such as spinach and broccoli, fiber-rich fruits such as raspberries and pears and lean meats and seafood including tuna, tilapia and grilled chicken.
 For your snacks, emphasize non-starchy vegetables like celery, fruits such as apples, or lean proteins such as sliced turkey.

 Foods To Avoid

 For example, eating a 410-calorie protein bar as a snack would eliminate more than one-third of your daily calories in one snack, and you would have to divide your remaining 790 calories between the rest of your meals and snacks.

 Sample Meal Plan

 If you consume low-calorie foods, you can eat a reasonable amount of food on a 1,200-calorie-a-day meal plan.
-For breakfast, you can consume two eggs, 1/2 cup of oatmeal and a cup of orange juice for a total of 400 calories.
-For a snack, 2 tbsp. of hummus and 3 oz. of baby carrots provides around 85 calories.
+For breakfast, you might consume two eggs, 1/2 cup of oatmeal and a cup of orange juice for a total of 400 calories.
+For a snack, 2 tablespoons of hummus and 3 ounces of baby carrots provides around 85 calories.